tjafbe/Home-assistant-configuration/README.md

 # Home-assistant-configuration

 This is merely a selective archive of my main home assistant configuration and dashboards.
 My configuration is not particularly well structured.
-I use a mix of includes and packages whihc doesn't help.
+I use a mix of includes and packages which doesn't help.
 Some day I might decide to clean up and use only packages.

 For my dashboards, be aware that I use a lot of custom components, so if you want to recreate some of this, you will need to have HACS installed and figure out which addons I use.